 - When writing the post there are rules to follow.
 One of the rules states that in your title it must state that the blog post is a sponsored post.

-- You’ll need to write and post the article to your blog site.
-Afterwards, you visit the website and submit the article’s URL to the site.
+- You’ll need to write and post the article on your blog site.
+Afterward, you visit the website and submit the article’s URL to the site.
 This holds the opportunity for you.

 About the Site:

 - The site has a new holding company IZEA and the CEO of the company is Ted Murphy.

 - The company opened on January 1, 2005, but is affiliated with another company called BlogStar.

 - The money you earn writing reviews is held in your account.
 Once your account reaches $50 you can request to be paid by PayPal.

 Problems With the Site: